toolsoftomorrow1/toolsoftomorrow/README.md

 ---

-## GitHub Pages
+## GitHub Pages Usage

 This repository is used to demonstrate **system architecture and execution flow only**.

-Live deployments, proprietary logic, and client-specific systems are **never shared publicly**.
+Live deployments, proprietary logic, and client-specific systems
+are **never shared publicly**.

+---

-Official website:
+### Official Website
 👉 https://toolsoftomorrow1.github.io/toolsoftomorrow/